wabbit-corp/repo-template/legal/contributor-privacy/v1.0.0/CONTRIBUTOR_PRIVACY.md

 ## 11. Contact Us

-If you have any questions about this policy or our privacy practices, please contact us at {{COMPANY_EMAIL}}.
+If you have any questions about this policy or our privacy practices, please contact us at {{ legal_contact_email }}.

 ## 12. Consent